sandrolain/httpcache/examples/redis/README.md

 ## Features Demonstrated

-- Connecting to Redis
+- Connecting to Redis using the official go-redis client
 - Using Redis as a cache backend
-- Connection pooling for production use
+- Connection pooling with automatic management
 - Performance comparison (cache hit vs miss)
 - Multiple clients sharing the same cache